Steps: up to 3

 You’ll need your iCloud username and password.
 If your account is protected with two-factor authentication (2FA), you'll be prompted to enter your 2FA code.
 (If you tick the "Remember my password" box, your credentials will be temporarily saved on your computer.
 Other than that, iPhone Backup Extractor doesn't store any Apple account or personal data.)

 iPhone Backup Extractor won't alter your backups stored on iCloud, and does not risk harming them.

-Whilst the free edition of iPhone Backup Extractor includes most of its functionality for free for iTunes backups, you'll need to activate the Premium plan to unlock full iCloud functionality.
+Whilst the free edition of iPhone Backup Extractor includes most of its functionality for free for iTunes backups, you'll need to upgrade to unlock full iCloud functionality.

 Explore your iCloud data.
 With iPhone Backup Extractor securely connected to your iCloud account, you'll be able to browse your iCloud backups, iCloud Photo Library, Photo Stream, and other account data.

 Depending on how you've got your phone set up, your data could be stored in different parts of iCloud.
 You may need to look in different places using iPhone Backup Extractor, and we'll show you how. iCloud is actually several different services behind the scenes.
 Let's take a look at that next, in order to guide you to look in the right places.

 |Texts (SMS, iMessage)||✅ If "Messages in iCloud" isn't enabled||✅ If "Messages in iCloud" is enabled|

 |Call history||Not since iOS 9.3||✅ After iOS 9.3|